RAHB-REALTORS-Association/email-autodrafts/README.md

 # Email Auto-ReplAI

 Email Auto-ReplAI is a Python tool that uses AI to automate drafting responses to unread Gmail messages, streamlining email management tasks.
-It can use either a local AI model or the OpenAI API based on your configuration.
+It creates drafts for messages specifically addressed to the user, disregarding messages where the user is only CCed or BCCed.
+Additionally, the application does not generate drafts for messages from or reply-to a noreply or donotreply address and messages with a List-Unsubscribe header.
+The application can use either a local AI model or the OpenAI API based on your configuration.

 ## Setup